 To sit a dog, similar, you need to be able to handle dog poop and cope with other pet emergencies.

 I’m also not going to say we are never going to house sit again, we might, and readers often contact us asking us to sit while they go on holiday.

 - You have to pay to join the agencies.
 If you don’t find a sit, that’s money down the drain.

-- Finding good house sits is hard, it’s competetive and very time consuming.
+- Finding good house sits is hard, it’s competitive and very time-consuming.

-- Family house sitting gigs are much harder to find again, most people want singles or couples.
+- Family house sitting gigs (house sitting with kids) are much harder to find again, most people want singles or couples.

 - The amount of time it takes to trawl through the house sitting agency emails, looking for sits, is more than I’m prepared to put in.
 Finding a house sit has to be high on your priority list.

 - House sitting makes me feel like a free-loader.

 - You are tied to other people’s dates, you lose your freedom and spontaneity.

 - No room cleaning, fresh towels or any other hotel type service.
 Normal housework is something I don’t want while travelling.
 I don’t have the time.